 To achieve the exposed finish, the concreter needs to wash the concrete before it dries.
 Given the size of the area (we also concreted down the side of our house), he wanted to do the driveway in two stages.
 You can see the area we poured on Day 1 in the pic below.
-After 48 hours, we were ready for the rest of the concrete to be poured.
+After 48 hours, we poured the rest of the concrete.

 After two days, we had a person come to cut expansion joints (to prevent the driveway from cracking).
 It’s best to get a professional to do this so you get neat, clean lines.